 How To Tell Age of Trane HVAC from Serial Number

-The simple way to identify the age of a Trane HVAC unit is to look at the serial number.
-This is a string combination of letters and numbers that tells you when the unit was made.
+To determine the age of a Trane HVAC unit from its serial number, you need to understand the format of the serial number.
+This string combination of letters and numbers usually contains the manufacturing date.
 But first, you have to know how to read the Trane serial number nomenclature.

-Trane uses alpha codes in their serial numbers to determine the age of manufacture.
-This HVAC company started this in 1987 with the letter B and skipped a couple of letters during the years.
-The first letter of the Trane serial number nomenclature gives the year of manufacture and the next two numbers are the week .
+This HVAC company started in 1987 with the letter B and skipped a couple of letters during the years.
+The first letter of the Trane serial number nomenclature gives the year of manufacture, and the next two numbers are the week.

-In 2002 they started their serial numbers with the year it was built.
-In 2002 the first character of the serial number is 2, in 2003, 3 and so on.
+In 2002, they started their serial numbers with the year it was built.
+In 2002, the first character of the serial number was 2; in 2003, 3, and so on.
 If your Trane serial number is a 9-digit combination of letters and numbers that starts with a number, then the first number is the year.
-This company again made changes in year 2010.
-The first two digits of trane serial number lookup age are the year.
+This company again made changes in the year 2010.
+The first two digits of the trane serial number lookup age are the year.

 How to Read the Trane Serial Number

-In this session we will lookup in detail how to decode each digit of a Trane serial number.
+In this session, we will look at how to decode each digit of a Trane serial number.
 Which part should we pay attention to to find the year of production?

 Trane serial number nomenclature includes: